Pituitary adenoma

 What are the symptoms of pituitary adenoma?

-Functioning or functional tumors cause disease especially by the excess of the hormone they secrete into the bloodstream.
+This type of tumour causes disease due to the excess of the hormone secreted into the bloodstream.

 Do you have any of these symptoms?

-For the vast majority of pituitary adenomas, we do not yet know the cause, although research continues in this field.
+For the vast majority of pituitary adenomas the cause is still unknown, although research in this field continues.

 How is pituitary adenoma diagnosed?

-It is common for pituitary adenomas to be detected by chance when performing a brain MRI for another reason.
-The MRI allows to evaluate the type, size and relationship of the tumor with the neighboring structures.
+Pituitary adenomas are often detected by chance during an MRI scan of the brain for another reason.
+The MRI makes it possible to assess the type, size and relationship of the tumour with neighbouring structures.

 The diagnosis is completed with an ophthalmological examination to assess whether the adenoma may be causing compression of the optic chiasm.